rai-shi/Maze-Game/README.md

 # Maze-Game
 A maze game developed with Unity.
 The project is developed to learn Unity fundamentals.
 The game contains a player, coins, and at later level turning coins, jumping coins, and an enemy that follows the player.
 Players have to collect the coins as much as he/she can and escape from the enemy within a certain level of time.
+The project has Firebase connection.

 #### Opening scene
 <img src="https://github.com/rai-shi/Maze-Game/blob/main/image/opening.png?raw=true" width="500" >